Skip to content

 Becoming Overbeck's

 He produced various pamphlets and published two books on his ‘electrical theory of life’ and successfully marketed the rejuvenator worldwide.
-The success of the product allowed him to purchase the property in Salcombe and it is thanks to him that the National Trust has this special place for everyone to enjoy.
+The success of the product allowed him to purchase the property in Salcombe.
+He chose to leave it to the National Trust for everyone to enjoy, and asked that it be renamed Overbeck's.

 A history of the garden